keboola/developers-docs/extend/registration/deployment.md

 - Pull the job runner cli client [Syrup PHP CLI](https://github.com/keboola/syrup-php-cli).
 - Run the specified test job on KBC using the `/{component}/{config}/run/tag/{tag}` -- [Keboola Docker API](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job-with-image/run-job).

-Note that if you want to run multiple test jobs, simply repeat the command with the different configuration IDs that you would like to test.
+If you want to run multiple test jobs, simply repeat the command with the different configuration IDs that you would like to test.

-When you commit to the application repository, the Docker image will be built and using a `test` tag, it will be tested in production KBC.
+When you commit to the application repository, the Docker image will be built and using a `test` tag; it will be tested in production KBC.
-It will not be deployed to production however!
-When you create a new tag (`x.y.z`) in the repository, the docker image will be build and tested using the
+However, it will not be deployed to production!
+When you create a new tag (`x.y.z`) in the repository, the Docker image will be built and tested using the
-`test` tag and if all succeeds, it will deploy the specified tag (`x.y.z`) into KBC --- a new version will be available in production.
+`test` tag.
+If all succeeds, it will deploy the specified tag (`x.y.z`) into KBC --- a new version will be available in production.
 You can see the code in the [Sample repository](https://github.com/keboola/docs-deploy-example-tests).

 You can see both [`.travis.yml`](https://github.com/keboola/docker-demo-app/blob/master/.travis.yml) and